ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 # Ordering Red Hat OpenShift for VMware
 {: #ocp_ordering}

-You can order the Red Hat OpenShift for VMware service when you order a new VMware vCenter Server instance with the service included or by adding the service to your existing instance.
+You can include the Red Hat OpenShift for VMware service with a new vCenter Server instance or add the service to your existing vCenter Server instance.

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
 2. Scroll down to the **Services** section, and then click **Red Hat OpenShift for VMware** on the **Transformation and Modernization of VMware Applications** card.
 3. On the **Red Hat OpenShift for VMware** page, review the description and technical specifications for Red Hat OpenShift for VMware, and then click **Continue**.
-4. To add the service while you order a new instance, click **Add to New Instance**, and then continue with [ordering a new vCenter Server instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance).
+4. To add the service while you order a new instance, click **Add to New Instance**, and then continue with [ordering a new vCenter Server instance](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance).
 5. To add the service to an existing instance, click **Add to Existing Instance**, select the instance that you want from the list, and then confirm that you want to proceed with the order by clicking **Provision**.

 ## Red Hat OpenShift for VMware configuration